ElJayRight/old-notes/README.md

 ## Bad USB
 Continue the bad usb research.
 I think I have everything figured out and I just need to sit down and do it.

-## Tic Tac Toe Bot
-Dumb python project, that captures screen input and auto clicks the best move in a tictactoe game.
-Why am I doing this? good question!